MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ns-gnssdriver-gnss_georegion_circle.md

 ## -remarks

 A geographical shape is used to define a geofence.
-Windows 10 currently supports only circular geofences.</p>
+Windows 10 currently supports only circular geofences.